Full Ellipsoid Embeddings and Toric Mutations: Introduction

-The statement of Theorem \ref{thm:main2}, as well as the methods we introduce for its proof, are hopefully of interest on their own terms, as they extend the algebraic geometric tropical methods \cite{Mikhalkin1,Mikhalkin2} into almost-toric symplectic context.
-Symplectic tropical curves will be defined in Section \ref{sec:Symp_Trop}, where we shall develop the diagrammatics, arithmetic and symplectic geometry associated to sympletic-tropical diagrams in almost-toric polytopes.
-In fact, the tropical diagrams $\SC\sse B$ in Theorem \ref{thm:main2} allow us to readily compute homological (and geometric) intersection numbers.
 The construction of the infinite staircases in Theorem \ref{thm:main} relies on our study of the symplectic isotopy classes of the symplectic curves $C_X\sse(\ol X,\omega_{\ol X})$ associated to specific tropical diagrams $\SC$.
 Theorem \ref{thm:main2} further develops the work of M. Symington \cite{Symington} in line with G. Mikhalkin's study of complex tropical geometry \cite{Mikhalkin1}.
 Section \ref{sec:Symp_Trop} contains a detailed study of the required local models, in Subsections \ref{ssec:Symp_Trop}-\ref{subsec:RequiredSTC}, as well as the construction of symplectic chains of embedded curves associated to symplectic-tropical diagrams, in Subsections \ref{subsec:Chains_STC_Prelim} through \ref{subsec:Chains_STC}.

 Finally, the combinatorics and numerics appearing in the infinite staircases from Theorem \ref{thm:main} strongly intertwine with the recent developments in the study of cluster algebras \cite{Cluster2,Cluster1} and quiver mutations \cite{PolyMut2,PolyMut3}.
-This connection, and thus a direct relation with homological mirror symmetry, is succinctly illustrated in Section \ref{sec:quiver}.\\